About Structural Basics

 My Personal Life

 I was born in February 1997 in Kempten, Germany.
 I grew up in Germany close to the Alps, did my bachelor’s in Austria and my master’s in Denmark.
 After my master’s, I worked as a full-time structural engineer for 1.5 years in Copenhagen, before I moved to Munich in November 2024.
+On my YouTube channel, I try to be as transparent with you guys as possible.
+I made a video about why I left Copenhagen.

 One of my big passions is backpacking.
 I use almost all of my vacation days and overtime hours to travel.